The Bankrate promise

 Timing is everything, and you can use it to your advantage.
 For most cards, you can change your payment due date, and many make the default on the 28th of the month.
 Use this to your advantage by setting your due dates for your loans and card at least two weeks apart.
 By doing this, you give yourself a safety net.
 Should an unexpected expense come up, you have time to recalibrate your budget.
 This can also give you a paycheck between deadlines, giving you more flexibility in your budget.

 If you’re someone that tends to confuse dates or be forgetful, this method may not be the best.
 If the window is too large, it may be better to place your due dates closer together.
-However, you should leave a few days in between them should there be any delays, from site crashes, processing delays, holidays, etc. The Discover it® Cash Back waives your first late payment, which can come in handy as you try to figure out your payment schedule.
+However, you should leave a few days between them to allow for delays from site crashes, processing time, holidays, etc. The Discover it® Cash Back waives your first late payment (After that, up to $41), which can come in handy as you try to figure out your payment schedule.

 The bottom line